bloxstreet/support/docs/mr+-information/training-guide.md

 The first phase of training is the Cafe Test.
 During this evaluation, LRs will be tasked with preparing an order.
 It is essential that LRs utilize understandable grammar throughout this test.
 Trainers must make sure that LRs are well-informed about the beverage machines and how to select each drink using the appropriate cup.
 For this test, LRs should state their greetings and utilize the POS system.
-Please keep in mind that it is mandatory to have 'BloxStreet' in a greeting.
+Keep in mind that it is mandatory to have 'BloxStreet' in a greeting.
 If an LR misspells 'BloxStreet' during this test, the trainer should prompt the LR to repeat their greeting.
 If an LR fails to prepare the correct order or misspells/does not include 'BloxStreet' in their greeting more than once, the trainer should state the fail prompt and then remove them from the server, specifying the reason as "Failed."

 ### <font color="#663399">Register Test Information</font>